 One Week in Croatia – One base with day trips

-Again, take a look at the area guides to see what region sounds best to you.
+We’ve mentioned some of the suitable destinations above, but again, take a look at the area guides to see what region sounds best to you.
 Then, once you’re out there, you can alternate some relaxing days with day trips to local villages, towns, islands and so on.

 One Week in Croatia – Split your week in two